Individual Therapy

 A Note on Depth

-For some people, therapy becomes a place to explore deeper layers of meaning — paying attention not only to patterns and relationships, but also to symbolism, dreams, and the inner themes that shape our lives.
+For some people, therapy becomes a place to explore deeper layers of meaning — paying attention not only to patterns and relationships, but also to symbolism, dreams, and the inner themes and larger questions that shape a life.
+When this kind of exploration feels useful, we make space for it.
+When it doesn't, we stay practical and grounded.

 Practical details